 I used to roll my eyes whenever I heard a model claim that a leisurely (non-heated) yoga class was the secret to her Victoria’s Secret–contracted body.
-It just seemed too easy.
+It seemed too easy.
 Spend an hour stretching and walk out looking like Karlie Kloss, Miranda Kerr, Adriana Lima, or Alessandria Ambrosio?
+Ugh.
 Eye roll.

-Personally, I’ve always believed you need to be dripping in sweat for a workout to be worthwhile.
+Personally, I’ve always believed you need to leave drenched in sweat for a workout to be worthwhile.
 If you crawl out of the gym gasping for air, you’ll see results, right?
 Wrong.
 It took two months and dozens of yoga and Pilates classes, but I can confidently say that working out harder is not the only—or even the most effective—way to become the fittest, leanest, physically strongest version of yourself.
 Let me tell you why.

 What happened next